canyi-chen/abima/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of abmediation is to ...
+The goal of abmediation is to test no mediation effect via adaptive bootstrap under several (generalized) linear model.

 ## Installation